Saulstice/SolPortfolio/README.md

-# Sol
+# Personal Site

-Personal page for detailed information about me and my background
+Personal page for detailed information about me and my background.
+Uses HTML, CSS, Javascript, JQuery*, Bootstrap*

+Fully functional and responsive on all devices.